-Note for attorneys: The State Ethics Act does not apply if you are representing someone as an attorney.
-However, Pennsylvania Rule of Professional Conduct 1.19 was recently amended to prohibit lawyers from lobbying their former government body for a period of one year.
+Note for attorneys: Pennsylvania Rule of Professional Conduct 1.19 was recently amended to prohibit lawyers from lobbying their former government body for a period of one year.
 For guidance on the Rules of Professional Conduct, please contact the Philadelphia Bar Association or Pennsylvania Bar Association.